diogoaltoe/android-ws-oauth2/README.md

 ## Testing

-You can download the APK file, on this [link](https://github.com/diogoaltoe/android-ws-oauth2/blob/master/apk/), to install on Android to test the project.
+You can download the APK file on [Releases Page](https://github.com/diogoaltoe/android-ws-oauth2/releases), install on Android and test the project.

 ## Screenshot